-With more than 2,800 manufacturing companies and over 138,000 employees in the region, Greater Phoenix is a growing hub for manufacturing operations with employment that is expected to increase 4% by 2025.
+With more than 2,800 manufacturing companies and about 138,000 employees in the region, Greater Phoenix is a growing hub for manufacturing operations with employment that is expected to increase 4% by 2025.

-In fact, industry leaders like Intel, Boeing, Shamrock Foods, Honeywell, Cardinal IG and Amazon all enjoy the region’s affordable operating environment and market advantages.
+In fact, industry leaders like Intel, Boeing, Shamrock Foods, Honeywell, Cardinal IG, Benchmark Electronics and Amazon all enjoy the region’s affordable operating environment and market advantages.

-To learn more about the robust manufacturing operations in Greater Phoenix, we sat down with GPEC Senior Vice President of Business Development Mitchel Allen.
+To learn more about the robust manufacturing sector in Greater Phoenix, we sat down with GPEC Senior Vice President of Business Development Mitchel Allen.

-What are the three things that drive manufacturing companies to Greater Phoenix?
+What are the three things that drive manufacturing plants to Arizona?

-Workforce availability has been a crucial aspect in the site-selection process for clients.
-With national unemployment at an all-time low, companies are looking to identify markets that can quickly meet their year one employment numbers, but that can also sustain their year five employment projections.
-Additionally, we’re seeing human resource teams visit the market to validate it even before real estate executives begin the facility search.
+Workforce availability has been a crucial aspect of the site-selection process for clients.
+Companies are looking to identify markets that not only quickly meet their year-one employment needs, but sustain their year-five projections.
+Additionally, we’re seeing human resource teams visit to validate the market even before real estate executives begin the facility search.

-Another component that drives manufacturing companies to our region is the proximity to California, which recently surpassed the United Kingdom to become the 5th largest economy in the world.
-Many clients are looking to tap into the California buying power without having to deal with the regulations of having their business in the state.
-With our proximity to California and our region’s ability to access 40 million consumers within a one-day truck drive, businesses in Greater Phoenix are well-positioned to tap into the buying potential.
+Another component that drives manufacturing companies to Phoenix is the proximity to California, the fifth-largest economy in the world.
+Manufacturers are looking to tap into the California buying power without having to deal with the regulations of operating a business in the state.
+With our region’s proximity to California and the ability to access 40 million consumers within a one-day truck drive, businesses in Greater Phoenix are well-positioned to tap into the buying potential.

 Greater Phoenix’s infrastructure is modern and dependable.
 Our electric utility providers are able to supply reliable, uninterrupted power to users that need it most.